Research our contributions to discovery

 Amongst several mathematical contributions to this field, mistakes were found in a paper claiming cloaking of hyperbolic heat waves.
 Research proudly performed on nights & weekends without expending any taxpayer funds.

-Nonlinear acoustics (inviscid and thermoviscous) and shock formation
+Nonlinear acoustics and shock formation

 acoustic shock formation